Date

 Think of sun-resistant paint as sunscreen for your house.
 Just as UV rays can damage your skin, they can break down the chemical bonds in paint, causing its color to fade and the paint itself to become brittle.
 The best exterior paints contain special additives, like UV absorbers and blockers, that are designed to combat this process.
 These ingredients absorb or reflect harmful UV radiation before it can damage the paint’s surface.
 This protection is essential for maintaining your home’s curb appeal and safeguarding the integrity of your residential siding.
 A high-quality, UV-resistant paint keeps its color true, lasts longer, and reduces the need for frequent repainting.

-Acrylic vs. Oil-Based: Which Is Better?
+Acrylic vs. Oil-Based: Which Wins in the Sun?

 When it comes to exterior paint, the debate between acrylic and oil-based formulas has a clear winner for sunny climates.
 One hundred percent acrylic latex paints are the top choice for sun exposure.
 The reason is flexibility.
 Acrylic paint expands and contracts with temperature fluctuations, which prevents it from cracking and peeling as the siding underneath heats up and cools down.
 It’s also highly resistant to fading and chalking.
 Oil-based paints, on the other hand, tend to become rigid and brittle over time, making them more susceptible to cracking.
 They can also yellow when exposed to constant sunlight, altering the original color you chose.
 For durability and long-lasting color, acrylic latex is the way to go.